mpdf/mpdf.github.io/installation-setup/using-without-composer.md

 [an autoloading library](https://packagist.org/search/?q=autoload) of your choice.

-Further usage is then the <a href="{{ "/getting-started/creating-your-first-file.html" | prepend: site.baseurl }}">same as when using Composer</a>, just don't require your autoloading script instead of Composer `autoload.php`.
+Further usage is then the <a href="{{ "/getting-started/creating-your-first-file.html" | prepend: site.baseurl }}">same as when using Composer</a>, just require your autoloading script instead of Composer `autoload.php`.